tharahuokaing/V2X/README.md

 Vehicle-to-infrastructure (V2I) - e.g. traffic lights, lane markers and parking meters.
 Vehicle-to-pedestrian (V2P) - e.g. wheelchairs and bicycles, commonly also used to designate vulnerable road users (VRUs).[6]
 Vehicle-to-vehicle (V2V) - real-time data exchange with nearby vehicles.
+This project is provided for educational purposes without warranty of any kind.